-Questions about Community HealthChoices (CHC)?
+Questions about UPMC Community HealthChoices?
 Browse our FAQ below.
 If you don’t see your question here, we can help.
-Call the UPMC Community HealthChoices Health Care Concierge team at 1-844-833-0523 24 hours a day, 7 days a week.
-TTY users should call toll-free 1-866-407-8762.
+Call the UPMC Community HealthChoices Health Care Concierge team at 1-844-833-0523 (TTY: 711) 24 hours a day, seven days a week.

 Please click on the bolded sections below to see questions in that category.
 You can also click on the questions listed under each section to look at a specific topic.

 UPMC Community HealthChoices is a managed care plan that provides coverage for medical care and long-term services and supports (LTSS) for eligible individuals who qualify for Medical Assistance and also qualify for Medicare or require a nursing facility level of care.

 UPMC Community HealthChoices is available in all Pennsylvania counties.